-- Start Power Manager. - 2.
+- 1. Start Power Manager. - 2.
 Click the Power plan tab, and then select Maximum Performance from the predefined power plans. - Problem: When I turn on the computer, nothing is displayed on the screen and the computer does not beep while starting up.

-Note: If you are not sure whether you heard any beeps, turn off the computer by pressing and holding the power switch for four seconds or more.
+Note: If you are not sure whether you heard any beeps, turn off the computer by pressing and holding the power button for four seconds or more.
 Turn it on and listen again.

 - The battery is installed correctly. - The ac power adapter is connected to the computer and the power cord is plugged into a working electrical outlet. - The computer is turned on.
-(Turn the power switch on again for confirmation.)
+(Turn the power button on again for confirmation.) - The brightness level of the screen is appropriately set.